nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * [Quick Start](#quick-start) to help you get TutorConnect up and running.
 * [Navigating the Interface](#navigating-the-interface) to get you familiarised on how to navigate TutorConnect.

 This tutorial aims to guide you through the essential features and functionalities of TutorConnect that you will use on a day-to-day basis.
+You will be adding your first tutor and corresponding schedule!

 Click on any of these below to jump to the respective sections of the guide!
 * [Start](#start)